-During a discussion, Beau Zoellner and Attorney Ron Durbin with Dr. Z Leaf speaks about a class action petition filed against OMMMA and the Oklahoma State Department of health over their seed-to-sale tracking requirement’s handling.
+During a discussion, Beau Zoellner and Attorney Ron Durbin with Dr. Z Leaf speak about a class action petition filed against OMMMA and the Oklahoma State Department of health over their seed-to-sale tracking requirement’s handling.

-Seed to sale tracking is a term that refers to electronically documenting progress’s practice from the day a marijuana seed is planted to when whatever it yields is sold.
+Seed-to-sale tracking is a term that refers to electronically documenting progress’s practice from the day a marijuana seed is planted to when whatever it yields is sold.

 The Oklahoma Medical Marijuana Authority has forced the Oklahoma patients and businesses to send $15 million from Oklahoma state to the Florida company as they have given Metrc a monopoly, said Durbin during the press conference.

-Attorney Ron Durbin, a representative of the state’s medical cannabis operators in the lawsuit, said that plaintiffs have an issue with how the state has adopted the program but not with the seed-to-sale tracking program.
+Attorney Ron Durbin, a representative of the state’s medical cannabis operators in the lawsuit, said that the plaintiffs have an issue with how the state has adopted the program but not with the seed-to-sale tracking program.

-He further added that they are at least taking the matter seriously as this needs to be something that is more and focused on the entire Oklahoma state.
+He further added that they are at least taking the matter seriously as this needs to be something that is more focused on the entire Oklahoma state.

 The owner of Majestic Craft Cannabis, Brandon Rust, said he’d like to see Metrc pushed out of Oklahoma state, and too much money would be diverted to the state firm.
 “It is really imperative to fight back; we need the funds to stay in the state, and this needs to stay for the people,” he further added.